Beyond Therapy Podcast

 Define the difference between decolonizing and deconstructing as it relates to counseling

-Identify strategies for incorporating social determinants of health into support frameworks
+Generalize strategies for incorporating social determinants of health into support frameworks

-Illustrate the role of community and connection in indigenous and ancestral grief processes
+Demonstrate the role of community and connection in indigenous and ancestral grief processes

 Identify community and family challenges associated with attaining higher education through predominantly white institutions and systems

-Explore the connection between capitalism, ambiguous grief and self worth.
+Consider the connection between capitalism, ambiguous grief and self worth.

 Meet our guest